Take Action: Increase Funding for Bus Security Grants

 Each year, more than $25 million is requested by motorcoach operators when less than $3 million has been made available annually through the highly competitive Intercity Bus Security Grant Program (IBSGP) by the Department of Homeland Security (DHS).

 ABA seeks an increase in funding for the IBSGP to $7 million!
-Act today in seeking support from Congress.
+See what members of Congress are saying below!

 Camera systems are just one part of a motorcoach security solution